-Whether you’re looking to give a piece of furniture a smooth finish or you want to add protection for your kitchen cabinets – using a polyurethane varnish is a great idea.
+Whether you’re looking to give a piece of furniture a smooth finish or you want to add protection for your kitchen cabinets – using a polyurethane is a great idea.

 Depending of the type of polyurethane you’re using, the outcome you desire, and the type of surface you’re coating – it can take anywhere from two coats to over five coats of polyurethane to get the job done.
 For surfaces with more wear and tear, like floors and furniture – apply at least 3 coats.

-How Many Coats of Polyurethane for Water-Based?
+How Many Coats of Water Based Polyurethane?

 If you’re using water-based polyurethane, you should apply at least three coats to the surface.
 To create an especially thick surface, five to seven coats may be necessary.